busstoptaktik/pyge/README.md

 ## What?

-A Python implementation of a minimum viable geodetic procesing data model.
-Somewhat inspired by the current version of ISO-19111 "Referencing by Coordinates", but focusing on the triplet of
+A Python implementation of a minimum viable data model for geodetic procesing.
+Somewhat inspired by the current version of ISO-19111 "Referencing by coordinates", but focusing on the triplet of

 - Reference frames, including their associated coordinate systems
 - Coordinate operations and